Bolmstead/Yoga/README.md

   <h3 align="center">Website for Lunchtime Yoga for Professionals</h3>

   <p align="center">
-    A website to allow users/instructors to create, schedule, and signup for local yoga classes in Boise, Idaho.
+    A mobile responsive website to allow users/instructors to create, schedule, and signup for yoga classes in Boise, Idaho.
     <br />
     <a href="https://github.com/Bolmstead/Yoga"><strong>Explore the docs »</strong><a>
     <br>